reply-fr/sustainable-personal-accounts/workbooks/manage-preventive-controls.md

 This step can be completed with following activities:
 - From within the AWS Organizations Console, click on 'AWS Accounts'
-- Click on the Organizational UNits that will contain personal accounts, for example, 'Sandboxes'
+- Click on the Organizational Units that will contain personal accounts, for example, 'Sandboxes'
 - Click on the tab 'Policies'
 - Slide down to the section on Service control policies
 - Click on the button 'Attach'